 A Pre-Raphaelite version from 1885 by John Strudwick (1849-1937) entitled "The Golden Thread," with a close-up of the lower portion depicting the three Fates.

-Still today, this idea exists, even if not taken literally.
-Artists are sometimes said to have "really found their Muse", meaning that they are producing easily and quickly.
-When an artist falls into a rut and no longer produces or takes longer and longer to create, he has "lost his Muse".
+The idea persists to this day, if not taken literally, that an artist has "really found her Muse," meaning that she is producing easily and quickly.
+Conversely, when an artist falls into a rut and no longer produces or takes longer and longer to create, he has "lost his Muse."

-The nine Muses are depicted here first in a Roman mosaic; they are all individualized, for each Muse had a specific area of creativity, i.e., one was the Muse of dance, one was the Muse of drama, etc.
+The nine Muses are depicted here in a Roman mosaic, all individualized, for each Muse had a specific area of creativity.
+For example, one was the Muse of dance, one was the Muse of drama, etc.

 Next is a painting by Andrea Mantegna (1431-1506), a major artist of the Renaissance.
 The title of the painting is Mount Parnassus, a location said to be special to the Muses.
-We see them in the lower center, dancing in a circle while a male figure (perhaps the god Apollo or possibly Orpheus) plays the lyre on the left.
+We see them in the lower center, dancing in a circle, while a male figure on the left (perhaps the god Apollo or possibly Orpheus) plays the lyre.
 This painting appears also in Aphrodite, where we have another look at Aphrodite and the other characters featured here.

-Finally is the version by Raphael, also entitled Mount Parnassus with a similar scene, located in the "Raphael Room" of the Vatican Museum<.
-The lyre-playing figure in the center is surrounded by the nine Muses; the others on either side represent some of the greatest artists and poets of history, such as Homer and Dante.
+Finally is the version by Raphael, also entitled Mount Parnassus with a similar scene, located in the "Raphael Room" of the Vatican Museum.
+The lyre-playing figure in the center is surrounded by the nine Muses, while those further out to the sides represent some of the greatest artists and poets of history, such as Homer and Dante.

 The first image here shows the couple in a work now at the Borghese gallery by Anibale Carracci (1560-1609).